DSSC-projects/veni/README.md

 ## Examples and Tutorials
 The directory `Examples` contains some examples showing how to use **JaxForward**.

+## Benchmarks
+The directory `benchmarks` contains some important benchmarks showing how to reproduce [Atılım Günes Baydin et al.](https://doi.org/10.48550/arXiv.2202.08587) results by using the simple **JaxForward** interface.
+We further provides logs for efficient later analysis of the data.

 ### References
 To implement the package we follow these works: